dHutchings/auto_digilent/README.md

 5) Disable screensaver.

-edit /etc/xdg/lxsession/LXDE/autostart...... by running sudo nano /etc/xdg/lxsession/LXDE/autostart
+edit /etc/lightdim/lightdim.conf by running sudo nano /etc/lightdim/lightdim.conf

-add the following 3 lines to the bottom:
+add the following 1 lines to the [Seat Defaults] section: xserver-command=X -s 0 dpms
-@xset s noblank
-@xset s off
-@xset -dpms

 6) Setup the options you want the waveforms to boot into.